siaw23/kovid/README.md

 #### Histogram (Experimental) 🧪

-`kovid histogram COUNTRY M.YY` (draws a histogram of cases in the given month `M` and years `YY`)
+`kovid histogram COUNTRY M.YY` (draws a histogram of cases in the given month `M` and years `YY`) (If the histogram appears messy, you might want to resize your window.)

 #### Commands Details
 To fetch basic data on a country run: